Jalisco: Pre-Hispanic period

 In the 7th century, Toltec and Teotihuacan influence is evident in the area, with a dominion called Xalisco established by the Toltecs in 618.
 The dominion was established through the military domination of the weaker local groups.
 More recent archeology of the area has produced evidence of larger cities, large scale irrigation and a kind of script used by various cultures of the area.
 The Toltec influence had a strong influence over religious development with deities formalizing into gods recognized by the later Aztec civilization such as Tlāloc, Mictlāntēcutli and Quetzalcoatl.
 A number of cities were built during this time, including Ixtepete, which show many features of Mesoamerican architecture such as the building of pyramid bases, temples and Mesoamerican ballcourts.
 However, these are sparse because there were very few communities of the size needed to support them.
 Stones used for building were often cut in angles and with relief such as those found in Tamazula and El Chanal, Colima.
 Ixtepete from the tenth century has talud/tablero construction showing Teotihuacan influence.
 By 1112, the tribes dominated by the Toltecs rebelled and brought an end to the domination; however, the area would be conquered again in 1129, this time by the Chichimecas.
 One reason for ancient civilizations in the area was the large deposits of obsidian and it was the center of the Teuchitlán culture.
 Evidence of the most advanced pre Hispanic cultures are found in the center and south of the state.
 The most important site is Ixtepete in Zapopan which dates from between the 5th and 10th centuries and shows Teotihuacan influence.

 By 1325, the Purépecha Empire had become dominant in parts of the state, but in 1510, the indigenous settlements of Zapotlán, Sayula and Zacoalco pushed back the Purépecha during the Salitre War.

+Jaliscan ceramic Female statuette - Jalisco culture, c.
+100 BCE to 150 CE.